greenstick/d3-canvas-network/README.md

 var network = new Network({});
 ```

-To see an example, clone the repository and open index.html in your browser.
+To see an example of such a network, check out the [example page](https://greenstick.github.io/d3-canvas-network/).

 More practically, customize the layout of your network.
 For example: